cloudtruth/cloudtruth-cli/pytest/README.md

-CloudTruth CLI Integration Test
+Sigma Config CLI Integration Test
 ===============================

-The CloudTruth CLI Integration, `live_test.py`, is a Python program designed to exercise the CLI and CloudTruth service.
+The Sigma Config CLI Integration, `live_test.py`, is a Python program designed to exercise the CLI and Sigma Config service.

 Sometimes the tests leave around remnants that can be cleaned up with `cleanup.py`.
 By default, it uses common filters to determine which items should be cleaned up, but the filters are an argument.
 Basically, the